Suns spoil Nikola Jokic's MVP party, beat Nuggets 116-102

 Suns coach Monty Williams said his team was ready for the energy boost the big crowd supplied by serenading Jokic.

-Malone, who accused his team of quitting after a blowout loss in Game 2, said before tip-off that he liked his team’s resiliency.
+Malone, who accused his team of quitting after a blowout loss in Game 2, said before tip-off that he liked his team's resiliency, and that opinion didn't change afterward.

-“I don’t know if I’ve ever been around a better team that can get up off the mat, find a way to get back in the fight and win the fight,” Malone said of his team that overcame two 3-1 deficits in the bubble last year.

-He said all Phoenix did by sweeping the first two games in the desert was hold serve.
-“So, now we have to return the favor,” Malone said, “and make this a series.”

 “I thought our guys played really hard.
 I think we let it all out there,” Malone said.
 “I really think this game came down to two things: turnovers” and the Suns’ 14-2 run spanning the third and fourth quarter.